louisscruz/hub-crawl/README.md

 npm start
 ```

-You will be asked to provide your target URL, your scope URL, and your
+You will be asked to provide your entry URL, your scope URL.
-Github credentials.

 The target URL is the link at which the whole search begins.

 The scope URL defines the limits of the locations that will be scraped.
-Any URL that is linked to that is outside of this scope will be visited.
+Any URL that lies outside of this scope will be visited, but not scraped.
-However, links outside the designated scope will not be scraped for
-links.
-The scope URL is the boundary that prevents us from potentially
+The scope URL is the boundary that prevents us from potentially scouring
-scouring the entire internet.
+the entire internet.

 ## Warnings